 - The system is overheating. - A connector or cable is damaged. - The unit was plugged into an electrical outlet that provides a different voltage from that required.
-See Electrical Requirements. - The horn, probe, booster or microtip is not tightened properly with the wrenches provided. - The converter and/or microtip may have been dropped. - A microtip being operated is damaged or worn past its useful life. - A fuse(s) has failed.
+See Electrical Requirements. - The horn, probe, or booster is not tightened properly with the wrenches provided. - The converter may have been dropped. - Water or condensation got inside the converter